vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 [standard Kubernetes audit logging](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) capabilities.

-In addition, Pinniped exposes several APIs to all end-users to provide end-user authentication.
+In addition, Pinniped exposes several APIs to all end users to provide end-user authentication.
 For these APIs, Pinniped offers additional audit logging capabilities.
 These additional audit logs appear in the pod logs of the Supervisor and Concierge pods.
 Each line of the pod logs is a JSON object.
 Although these audit events are interleaved with other pod log messages, they are identifiable by always